 Data Sources and Descriptions

 SCA-V is a Hadoop data lake that hosts several mobility data sources.
 For instance, one of the data sources that we use frequently is TCU4% data that comes from vehicle models.
 Figure 12 illustrates the landscape of TCU4G data.
-You can find the description of data sources in the following links.
+You can find the description of data sources in the following link.

-https://pd2.spt.ford.com/sites/ConnectedVehicle/Web%20Part%20Pages/Data%20and%20Transforms.aspx

-Mobility Data Dictionary
+Mobility Data Sources and Transformations

 Figure 12: TCU4G data source landscape